SDS logo

 Occlusal Modification

 If your bite is misaligned, reshaping the tooth surfaces or using orthodontic solutions may be necessary to reduce pressure on the TMJ.
-This ensures better contact between the upper and lower teeth.
+Missing teeth can worsen bite imbalance, learn more about why replacing missing teeth matters.

 Occlusal Therapy